Ernest J. Dawley: World War II

 Although thought highly of by many officers, Dawley had been moved on by Patton in Sicily (although this was mainly due to Patton wanting an experienced corps commander) and his suitability for high command had been questioned by the Supreme Allied Commander in the MTO, General Dwight D. Eisenhower, and British General Sir Harold Alexander, the 15th Army Group commander, who described Dawley as a "broken reed" and suggested to Clark that Dawley be immediately replaced.
 After the problems at Salerno, during which Clark brought in Major General Matthew Ridgway, commander of the 82nd Airborne Division, to act as the VI Corps deputy commander, Dawley was relieved of command of VI Corps by Clark on 20 September 1943.
-Many, including both Walker and Middleton, along with Colonel James M. Gavin, commander of the 505th Parachute Infantry Regiment (part of the 82nd Airborne Division), believed Clark used Dawley as a scapegoat to cover his own failures and thought Clark should be the one to go.
+Many, including both Walker and Middleton, along with Colonel James M. Gavin, commander of the 505th Parachute Infantry Regiment (part of the 82nd Airborne Division and who later rose to the rank of major general and was given command of that division), believed Clark used Dawley as a scapegoat to cover his own failures and thought Clark should be the one to go.
 In particular, Gavin, who spent a lot of time with Dawley at Salerno, believed that Dawley did as well as could be expected under the circumstances.
 Nevertheless, Dawley was replaced as VI Corps commander by Major General John P. Lucas, who was in turn replaced in February 1944 during Operation Shingle some five months later.

 Dawley left Salerno for Algiers, where he was to meet with Eisenhower; however, Eisenhower was not available, and Dawley was handed a brief letter informing him that by command of General Eisenhower, as of 23 September 1943 his temporary rank of major general was terminated, and as of 24 September 1943 he was reverted to his permanent Regular Army rank of colonel in the Field Artillery.

 Dawley returned to the United States and was assigned as the commander of the Tank Destroyer School and Center at Camp Hood, Texas, the first of several appointments to military training establishments.
 Upon his retirement on 30 September 1947. he was promoted to brigadier general.
 However, the Biographical Dictionary of World War II Generals states that he was "commanding general" of the Tank Destroyer Center from February 1944 to March 1945.